Does Netflix Work With a VPN at College?

 By encrypting your traffic, you prevent the network owner from being able to scan your data.
 There will be zero signs of Netflix streaming, P2P torrenting, or anything else that might be banned by the administration.

-Which VPNs Work With Netflix at College?
+Which VPN Work With Netflix at College?

 If you want to get access to a blocked service on your college WiFi (P2P, Bittorrent, Netflix streaming or otherwise), you’re going to need a VPN that can consistently update their networks and IP blocks often enough that none of the major streaming services can keep up.